matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ### Display recommendations:

 On the client site, attachments can be displayed as grid of clickable thumbnails, like the current `m.image` events, but with a smaller size, having fixed height, like a regular image gallery.
 On click, Matrix client must display media in full size, and, if possible, as a gallery with "next-previous" buttons.
+Also clients can implement collapse/expand action on gallery grid.

 If the message contains only one attachment, it can be displayed as full-width thumbnail in timeline, like current `m.image` and `m.video` messages.

+Example of composer interface implementation we can lookup in [Slack](https://slack.com/), [VK Messenger](https://vk.com/messenger), [Skype](https://skype.com).

 For prevent showing of attachments as regular media in timeline before main aggregating event will be added to room, clients should visually hide media events, that have `"is_attachment": true` value, to display them later in gallery, but can already start downloading of attachments thumbnails, for speed-up display of them in gallery.